 mmigrant families have long played an important role helping to build housing wealth in the United States.
 One study released by the Partnership for a New American Economy and Americas Society/Council of the Americas, for instance, found that in recent decades the country's more than 40 million immigrants collectively raised U.S. housing wealth by \$3.7 trillion.
-Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.17

-In Hawaii, immigrants are actively strengthening the state's housing market.
-In 2014, immigrant-led households held \$27 billion in housing wealth in Hawaii or more than one out of every five dollars concentrated in real estate that year.
-They also paid 16.8 percent of the money Hawaiians spent on rent, despite making up 18.4 percent of the state's households.
-Because Hawaii's immigrants are more likely to be working age, they help address another major concern of housing experts as well- that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
-In a state where seniors already own 37.2 percent of homes, immigrant families made up more than one in four new homebuyers from 2010 to 2014.
+Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.16 born homeowners in the state held almost \$5 billion in housing wealth in 2014.
+Immigrant-led households also generated 7.9 percent of the state's rental income, even though they led only 5.5 percent of households in the state.
+Because Oklahoma's immigrants are more likely to be working age, they help address another major concern of housing experts as well- that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
+In a state where seniors already own 30.4 percent of homes, immigrant families made up 6 percent of new homebuyers from 2010 to 2014- a larger than expected portion given their share of the population.